16.01 Appointment with Right of First Refusal

 Recognizing there may be situations outside of Saskatoon in which it would be beneficial to appoint a person who resides in the location where a course will be taught, the Union and Employer agree that the normal provisions of right of first refusal may be superseded to give preference to a person residing in the location where the course will be taught, provided the location is outside of Saskatoon and the person appointed has taught the course as a member of the bargaining unit within the past three (3) years.

 16.06 SUNTEP Program

-In accordance with the objectives of SUNTEP as set out in the Agreement between the Gabriel Dumont Institute, the Province of Saskatchewan, and the University of Saskatchewan and the affirmative action initiatives of the Gabriel Dumont Institute, the parties agree that there may be special considerations in selecting sessional lecturers to teach courses for SUNTEP providing the applicants selected have qualifications comparable to those required to teach the same courses as part of the regular program or special qualifications required to teach the courses in that program.
-Accordingly, the Employer shall retain the right to override the normal right of first refusal provisions in order to appoint aboriginal persons to teach courses for SUNTEP.
-The Employer will advise the Union any time an appointment is made under this affirmative action program.
+In accordance with the objectives of SUNTEP as set out in the Agreement between the Gabriel Dumont Institute, the Province of Saskatchewan, and the University of Saskatchewan and the affirmative action initiatives of the Gabriel Dumont Institute, the parties agree that there may be special considerations in selecting sessional lecturers to teach courses for SUNTEP, providing the applicants selected have qualifications comparable to those required to teach the same courses as part of the regular program or special qualifications required to teach the courses in that program.
+Accordingly, the Employer shall retain the right to override the normal right of first refusal provisions in order to appoint Indigenous persons to teach courses for SUNTEP.
+The Employer will advise the Union any time an appointment is made under this program.

 16.07 Specialist Qualifications